Qualities of a Healthy Relationship & Signs of Unhealthy Relationships

 - Had threatened to hurt the other person or hurt themselves if they leave.

-- Frequently criticizes partner and their family or friends.
+- Frequently criticizes partners and their family or friends.

 - Smashes, throws or destroys things.